Gmail’s Red Lock : 3 Things You Need to Know About Gmail’s Padlock alert

 3. This Change Could Affect Email Open Rates

-While this update may seem like a pain for ESPs that don’t offer TLS encryption, Gmail’s update is a positive move toward greater security for email users.
+While this update may seem like a pain for ESP that doesn’t offer TLS encryption, Gmail’s update is a positive move toward greater security for email users.
 At Pepipost, we’re proud to be up-to-date on the latest industry standards and best practices to help you get your messages delivered.